leapcode/bitmask-dev/docs/keymanager/index.rst

 Sources of public keys
 ----------------------

-Currently bitmask can discover new public keys from different sources:
+Currently Bitmask can discover new public keys from different sources:

 * Keys attached to incoming emails.
 Simple *.asc* attachments with the keys will be taken into account, like the ones produced by enigmail.